 Admission Through Performance (ATP) Program

-The Admission Through Performance (ATP) Program provides participants with the unique opportunity to demonstrate their aptitude for legal training by completing a condensed law school course taught by a member of LMU Law’s faculty.
-Law schools have historically considered a student’s GPA and LSAT scores as predominant factors in admissions decisions.
+The Admission Through Performance (ATP) Program provides participants with the unique opportunity to demonstrate their aptitude for legal training by completing a condensed law school course taught by LMU Law faculty members.
+Law schools have historically considered a student’s undergraduate GPA and LSAT scores as predominant factors in admissions decisions.
 The ATP Program allows applicants to complete a course similar to those taught in most law schools, thereby allowing success in the ATP Program to supplement traditional admissions criteria in assessing an applicant’s ability to withstand the rigorous demands of a legal education.
 There is no charge to participate.

 Additionally, in order to be considered for the ATP Program, participants must have: